 PhD Research Fellow in Sociology

-Applicants must have a master's degree/second-level degree in Sociology or equivalent.
-Candidates from other disciplinary backgrounds must demonstrate in their application letter that their educational background, master’s thesis and project proposal fall within the scope of Sociology.
-Candidates must have documented skills in qualitative data collection and analysis.
-The Master’s degree must include a master thesis.
+Applicants must have a master's degree/second-level degree in Sociology.
+The Master’s degree must include a thesis of at least 30 ECTS.
 Applicants must have a minimum grade B (ECTS grading scale) or equivalent.
 The master's thesis must have been submitted before the application deadline.
 A prerequisite for taking up the position is the successful completion of a master’s degree.
-The successful applicant must be able to carry out interviews in Norwegian (or another Scandinavian language) and English.

 The hiring process will include an interview.
-In addition to an overall evaluation of the applicant’s grades, particular emphasis will be placed on the quality of the project proposal and the master's thesis.
+In addition to an overall evaluation of the applicant’s grades, particular emphasis will be placed on the quality of the project proposal and the master's thesis as well as the applicant’s personal prerequisites to carry out the project.

-The final hiring decision is the responsibility of the Department Board.
-The length of the employment period will be based on a consideration of the Department’s budget situation.
-In addition teaching needs and the overall qualifications of the successful candidate will be taken into consideration
+The final hiring decision is the responsibility of the Department Board and will be based on a consideration of the Department’s current budget situation, teaching needs and the overall qualifications of the successful candidate.

 - salary NOK 449 400 - 505 800 per annum, depending on qualifications